Affrin101/Affrin101/README.md

 I am a seasoned analytics professional with 4+ years of experience as a Business Analyst turned Consultant in Deloitte.
 I love to solve problems using my DS skills.
 My current goal is to learn about MLOps.

+- 💻 Currently working as a data engineer in a People Analytics firm.
-- 🎓 I'm currently pursuing Master of Data Science from The University of British Columbia, Vancouver(2021-2022).
+- 🎓 Graduated with a Master in Data Science from The University of British Columbia, Vancouver(2021-2022).
-- 🔭 I’m currently working on 2-month Industry Capstone Project with a Silicon Valley start-up.
-I am also working on building my website(Coming soon!!)
+- 🔭 Completed a 2-month Industry Capstone Project with a Silicon Valley start-up.
 - 🌱 I’m currently learning Deep Learning, Pruning , Data Storytelling.
 - 👯 I’m looking to collaborate on Machine Learning Projects, NLP or Computer vision Projects or anything on Dashboarding/visualization
 - 💬 Ask me about Data Science, Analytics, Computer Vision, Deep Learning and more.